 Developed by Pia Mellody while working at The Meadows in the 1970s, The Meadows Model of Developmental Immaturity helps individuals who are stuck in emotional pain and in the throes of addiction witness life-altering transformations.
 Back then, Pia found that she was encountering an increasing number of patients who identified less than nurturing, abusive family systems in their childhood - leading to adulthood behaviors of codependency.
 The codependency patterns translated into addictions, mood disorders, and physical illness.
 Pia's continued work with patients led to the conclusion that people with codependence wind up in despair and actually die from the effects of codependence.
 Thus, the model was "born" to help patients understand the Family of Origin issues that brought them to the symptoms of their addictions, mood disorders, and relationship struggles.
 It addresses the core issues and subsequent developmental patterns that have contributed to maladaptive behaviors such as addiction, depression, physical illnesses, resentments, intimacy, and spirituality issues, along with negative control issues, by treating the underlying cause—unresolved psychological trauma.

 We understand that one size doesn’t fit all, so we develop personalized recovery plans to fit patients’ unique needs based on their diagnostice evaluation and comprehensive assessment.
 These plans state the core issue and any co-occurring conditions, the treatment objectives, and the evidence-based treatment methods especially selected for each patient.
-Our continuum of programs deliver personalized treatment plans to people of all walks of life, meeting them at their point of need to help achieve long-term recovery.
+Our continuum of programmes deliver personalized treatment plans to people of all walks of life, meeting them at their point of need to help achieve long-term recovery.

 Nervous System Regulation